TechBlooms/Gait-analysis/README.md

 # 03 Implementation

 The framework used in pose estimation is mediapipe.
 For keypoint detection, we use COCO dataset.
+The model is implemented in Jetson Nano and in Windows Laptop.

 # 04 Deployment of OneAPI